-After 5 years’ uninterrupted and legal residence, you can apply for a permanent right of residence and you will receive the EU+ card.
+After 5 years’ uninterrupted and legal residence, you can apply for a permanent right of residence and you will receive the EU+ card (in Dutch).

-Always report any change of address (in Dutch) immediately to the Migration Counter or to a service centre.
+Always report any change of address (in Dutch) immediately to Migration or to a service centre.
 If you fail to do so, we will have to remove you from the Foreign Nationals register.
-Your EU-card will then become invalid and you may lose your right of residence.
+Your EU card will then become invalid and you may lose your right of residence.